 Sensual curves are deployed throughout the house, from the building to the landscaping and grounds care, to the staircases and curved glass railings, to the edging soffit details and corrugated perforated metal sheets, and even to the interior cabinetries, furniture and fitting out accessories.
 At each scale of the project, from the building form to the details, there is a pursuit of the sensuality of form.

 The house was to have a sense of drama, a “wow” factor

-These curvaceous forms create a sense of drama, plays well off the sunlight, and adds a touch of “softness”.
+These curvaceous forms create a sense of drama, play well off the sunlight, and add a touch of “softness”.
 Yet each curve is defined logically by the spaces it contains – bedrooms, family room, etc, and is not employed whimsically.
 The owner, retired businessman Robin Yeo, confessed “I am fascinated by curves”.

 “I told the architects I wanted undulating walls,” affirms Yeo.
 His love of curves is omnipresent, even down to the furniture that he selected; he quips that furnishings with right-angled legs are “forbidden” in this house”.

 By the entrance, a spiral staircase twirls vertically through the house, sending natural light into the basement and providing a vertiginous thrill as you ascend the steps.
 “There is a lightness in the staircase design through the use of glass, open threads, and the color white,” says Hsu, highlighting similarly formed louvers above the steps.
 In the basement, offsetting the full-height glass windows from the boundary wall provides even more light, as well as the aural and visual spectacle of water flowing down from the 25-meter lap pool above into the guest room and entertainment den.